Mary Kathleen, Queensland

-Mary Kathleen was a mining settlement in north-western Queensland, Australia.
-It is located in the Selwyn Range between Mount Isa and Cloncurry.
+Mary Kathleen was a mining town in the locality of Cloncurry in the Shire of Cloncurry, North West, Queensland, Australia.
+It was located in the Selwyn Range between Mount Isa and Cloncurry.

 History

 Mary Kathleen was first settled during the 1860s.
 Uranium was first discovered at Mary Kathleen by Clem Walton and Norm McConachy in 1954: the deposit and the township was named after the late wife of McConachy.
 Prospecting and exploitation rights were subsequently on-sold, and in 1955 Rio Tinto Mining formed Mary Kathleen Uranium Ltd to develop a mine and service town.
 An architect-designed town grew during 1956–58, with reticulated water from a dam, Lake Corella.

+Mary Kathleen State School opened on 9 July 1956.
+It closed on 24 June 1983.

 St Peter's Catholic Church was built in 1958.
 After the town closed, the church building was relocated to be a shelter shed at Saint Joseph’s Catholic School in Mount Isa.